Rather than using

 Alternatively, you can cast to a specific prototype using

-If a cast is possible in general (i.e. double -> integer), but information is lost for a specific input (e.g. 1.5 -> 1), it will generate a warning.
+If a cast is possible in general (i.e. double -> integer), but information is lost for a specific input (e.g. 1.5 -> 1), it will generate an error.

 The set of casts is more permissive than the set of coercions and is summarised in the diagram below.
 Coercions are shown by arrows; possible casts are shown with circles.